xiaoxiae/slama.dev/books.md

 	3. **Nowhere** (to be released)

 - **The Rithmatist** [[Wikipedia](https://en.wikipedia.org/wiki/The_Rithmatist)] by Brandon Sanderson -- an excellent young adult fantasy novel.
 Although the target audience is children (which is reflected mostly in character behavior and development), I still loved discovering the unique magic system that Sanderson created.

+- **Legion: The Many Lives of Stephen Leeds** [[Wikipedia](https://en.wikipedia.org/wiki/Legion_(novella_series))] by Brandon Sanderson -- a set of three novellas about a man, whose hallucinations (so-called aspects) help him with logic, problem solving, languages and much more.
+It's quite catchy and has an exciting ending, but definitely I'm more into his fantasy works.

 - **The Kingkiller Chronicle** [[Wikipedia](https://en.wikipedia.org/wiki/The_Kingkiller_Chronicle)] by Patrick Rothfuss -- a thrilling series that I would not recommend anyone to read until the last book in the series is finished (see the controversy for yourself if you're interested).
 	1. **The Name of the Wind**